charbonnierg/lxx-iac/README.md

 **Objective**:

-This repository can be used to deploy a virtual machine (droplet) on Digital Ocean.
+This repository can be used to deploy an Ubuntu virtual machine (droplet) on Digital Ocean.

+The following configuration are performed:

+- [x] Update of system packages using `apt-get`
+- [x] Configuration of OpenSSH server to allow key pair authentication only
+- [x] Configuration of `systemd-timesyncd` to set system local time and configure time synchronnisation
+- [x] Configuration of system users
+- [x] Docker installation
+- [x] Traefik Proxy installation
+- [x] MinIO Cloud Storage installation
+- [ ] Bible Clusterer Application installation

 ## Supported development environments